-Fortunately, life insurance is a buyer’s market, and there’s no shortage of agents who are willing to give a quote.
-One of the best ways to get a feel for the many options is to price multiple policies.
-You can then compare what you’re being offered and easily identify any scams.
+Fortunately, life insurance is a buyer's market, and there's no shortage of agents who are willing to give a quote.
+One of the best ways to get a feel for the many options is to price and compare multiple life insurance policies.
+You can then compare what you're being offered and easily identify any scams.
 If someone is promising something significantly more for the same price if not lower than other insurers, that may be a sign that something is amiss.

 Before signing with an insurer, read over all documentation carefully and identify any terms that might cause problems in the future.
 Make sure your policy documents detail the coverage you're getting for the premiums you're paying.